Glei-H/NBA-Trends-Analysis/README.md

 # NBA Trends Analysis
-> A simply python program that analyses player trends in the NBA from 2005 to 2020
+> A simple python program that analyses player trends in the NBA from 2005 to 2020

 ## Table of Contents